 The course details the legal system in England and Wales, examining how different sources of law are created and used.
-Students will also study substantive areas of law such as criminal law, tort, contract law and human rights.
+Students will also study substantive areas of law – criminal law, tort and contract law.
 Topics such as murder, manslaughter, negligence and nuisance will be studied, and these areas of law will then be applied to scenarios.
 Finally, A level Law also examines the current legal system in relation to concepts such as morality and the definition of justice.

 Many of our students go on to Higher Education to study Law, including many at Russell Group universities.
 A growing number of students are also choosing a more vocational route into a legal career through a Legal Apprenticeship, and are finding their A level in Law a valuable foundation for their further study.
 Our students have also progressed into non-legal careers.
 Law is considered a challenging and demanding subject that enhances both academic and problem-solving skills, and these skills are seen as imperative for the study of a variety of subjects at university.

 Our Elective Programme is designed to help you develop your gifts and interests as part of an enhanced level 3 programme.
 We will help you realise your potential by nurturing your talent and preparing you for study at the most prestigious universities or for progression to competitive higher-level apprenticeships.
 Your options range from our Honours Programme, which might include following a fourth A level, to specialist Futures Programmes that will support your career goals.